 13. Glass Containers vs. Plastic Tupperware

 I gave up on my plastic containers ages ago.
 I couldn’t bear the thought of plastic toxins leaching into my foods.
 Plus, they looked really dingy after a while, and I know when they got too gross they’d go straight to landfill.
 Swapping to glass was a great decision!
 They keep my pantry looking pretty, and I’ve found them to be very versatile.
+Remember to always have one or two on hand in your zero waste to go kit.

 Where to Buy: Weck 745 Tulip Jars, 1 Liter, Set of 6